getfem/getfem/doc/sphinx/source/matlab/examples.rst

 mesh_im object**::

   >> % assign the same integration method on all convexes
-  >> mim=gf_mesh_im(m, gf_integ('IM_EXACT_PARALLELEPIPED(2)'));
+  >> mim = gf_mesh_im(m, gf_integ('IM_EXACT_PARALLELEPIPED(2)'));

 The integration method will be used to compute the various integrals on each
 element: here we choose to perform exact computations (no :envvar:`quadrature formula`), which is possible since the geometric transformation of these convexes from the reference convex is linear (this is true for all simplices, and this is also true for the parallelepipeds of our regular mesh, but it is not true for general quadrangles), and the chosen FEM is polynomial.
 Hence it is possible to analytically integrate every basis function/product of basis functions/gradients/etc. There are many alternative FEM methods and integration methods (see :ref:`ud`).

 Note however that in the general case, approximate integration methods are a better choice than exact integration methods.

 Now we have to **find the** ":envvar:`boundary`" **of the domain**, in order to